Decaborane

-Decaborane, also called decaborane(14), is the borane with the chemical formula B10H14.
+Decaborane, also called decaborane(14), is the inorganic compound with the chemical formula B10H14.
+It is classified as a borane and more specifically a boron hydride cluster.
 This white crystalline compound is one of the principal boron hydride clusters, both as a reference structure and as a precursor to other boron hydrides.
-It is toxic and volatile, with a foul odor.
+It is toxic and volatile, giving off a foul odor, like that of burnt rubber or chocolate.

 Handling, properties and structure

 The physical characteristics of decaborane(14) resemble those of naphthalene and anthracene, all three of which are volatile colorless solids.
 Sublimation is the common method of purification.
-Decaborane is highly flammable, but, like other boron hydrides, it burns with a bright green flame.
+Decaborane is highly flammable, and burns with a bright green flame like other boron hydrides.
 It is not sensitive to moist air, although it hydrolyzes in boiling water, releasing hydrogen and giving a solution of boric acid.
 It is soluble in cold water as well as a variety of non-polar and moderately polar solvents.

 In decaborane, the B10 framework resembles an incomplete octadecahedron.
-Each boron has one "radial" hydride, and four boron atoms near the open part of the cluster feature extra hydrides.
+Each boron atom has one "radial" hydride, and four boron atoms near the open part of the cluster feature extra bridging hydrides.
 In the language of cluster chemistry, the structure is classified as "nido".